uksa/cucumber-ruby/README.md

 Following tests are available

-##Sign In Spec
+##Sign In Feature
-1. Authentication Fails for Unknown Credentials
+1. Unknown Attempted to Sign In
-2. Authentication Passes for Admin
+2. Admin Sign in
-3. Authentication Passes for Standard User
+3. Standard Sign in
-4. Authentication Passed for Suspended UserAdded
+4. Suspended Sign in

+##Sign Up
+1. New User Sign Up Page
+2. New User Sign Up

+##Member Details
+1. Member Details Default Sections
+2. Member Details User Email